Plot: A house is cursed by a vengeful ghost that dooms those who enter it with a violent death- The Grudge

 In terms of acting, everyone does their parts well, especially Riseborough who carries the plot as she attempts to solve the pattern of mysterious deaths plaguing her town and move on from the death of her husband, while John Cho makes the most of what he is given and Lin Shaye once again in excellent.

-Sadly the whimpering ending is what really sealed the films averageness for me, making me dream of what could have been and how I wish it had brought more the franchise, maybe a return to Tokyo and bringing back Kayako and Toshio will help any inevitable future films and elevate it to more than just another start of the year horror film.
+Sadly, the whimpering ending really sealed the films averageness for me, making me dream of what could have been and how I wish it had signalled the start of a new franchise, maybe a returning to Tokyo and bringing back Kayako and Toshio would have helped any inevitable future films and elevate it to more than just another start of the year horror film.